donishadsmith/neurocaps/paper/paper.md

 dictionary structures for parcellations or timeseries data when manual creation is necessary.

 # Example Application
-NeuroCAPs was originally developed (and later refined for broader use) to facilitate the analysis in @Smith2025 by the same author.
-In this manuscript, NeuroCAPs was used to extract timeseries data, cluster and identify CAPs using the elbow method, and produce visualizations for CAPs (i.e., heatmap, surface plots, correlation matrix, and radar plots)
+NeuroCAPs was originally developed (and later refined for broader use) to facilitate the analysis in @Smith2025, which has been submitted for peer review by the same author.
+In this manuscript, NeuroCAPs was used to extract timeseries data, cluster and identify CAPs using the elbow method, compute temporal metrics for downstream statistical analyses, and produce visualizations for CAPs (i.e., heatmap, surface plots, correlation matrix, and radar plots).

 # Acknowledgements
 Funding provided by the Dissertation Year Fellowship (DYF) Program at Florida International University (FIU), assisted